Expand description

 §Fields

-If field is not specified, the default value is used instead.default = <default expr>
+optionalIf field is not specified, the default value is used instead.default = <default expr>provides a default to be used instead ofDefault::default().
+Enablesoptional.conflicts(<field>, ...)Conflicting fieldsexample = "<example>"

 §Parse methods

-There are multiple ways of parsing a struct deriving FromAttr
+There are multiple ways of parsing a struct deriving FromAttr.

 For helper attributes there is:

-and does not only parse the attributes, but also removes those matching.
+FromAttr::from_attributeswhich takes in anIntoIterator<Item = &'a syn::Attribute(e.g. a&Vec<syn::Attribute>).
+Most useful for derive macros.FromAttr::remove_attributeswhich takes a&mut Vec<syn::Attribute>and does not only parse the attributes, but also removes those matching.
 Useful for helper attributes for attribute macros, where the helper attributes need to be removed.

-e.g. for parsing the proc macro input
+For parsing a single TokenStream e.g. for parsing the proc macro input

 there are two ways: